SSVOBB "Lambach Aircraft": The Foundation

-The SSVOBB is a non-profit-foundation of students in Aerospace Engineering at Delft University of Technology in Delft, Netherlands dedicated to building aircraft with historic or scientific value.
-Main objective is to apply the knowledge acquired as an engineering student to real aircraft.
-Volunteers learn that practice quite often differs substantially from the theoretical ideal situation.
-The organisation was founded on January 19, 1990, when the students organised the building of their first aircraft the Lambach HL II.
+The SSVOBB is a non-profit-foundation of students in Aerospace Engineering at Delft University of Technology in Delft, Netherlands dedicated to giving students practical experience in the design, manufacture and flight of fixed-wing aircraft.
+The organisation was founded on January 19, 1990, when students of the faculty organised the building of their first aircraft the Lambach HL II.

 Lambach HL II

 The original

-The original Lambach HL was commissioned by Dutch aviation enthusiasts to try to beat the far superior German aerobatics pilots and aircraft in aerobatics contests.
+The original Lambach HL.II was commissioned by Dutch aviation enthusiasts to try to beat the superior German aerobatics aircraft in aerobatics contests.
 She was completely designed and build within six months by the Dutch engineer and Delft University of Technology graduate Hugo Lambach.
 The biplane had a steel tube, cloth-covered fuselage, wooden wings and tail and was powered by a Gipsy Major Mk.
-1. After test flights she was successful at several air shows where she proved to be a unique aerobatics aircraft, however not quite the quality of the German aircraft.
-The aircraft was destroyed during a German bombing raid on the Ypenburg airfield near The Hague on May 10, 1940.
+1. After test flights she was successful at several air shows where she proved to be a unique aerobatics aircraft, although the German aircraft continued to win.
+The aircraft was destroyed during a German bombing raid on the Ypenburg Airport near The Hague on May 10, 1940.